nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `sortm by/name` returns a member list sorted by name.
-* `sortm by/tag` returns a member list sortd by tag.
+* `sortm by/tag` returns a member list sorted by number of tags, in descending order.

 [Back to Table of Contents](#table-of-contents)